dfinity/examples/motoko/internet_identity_integration/README.md

 - [x] Install the [IC SDK](https://internetcomputer.org/docs/current/developer-docs/setup/install/index.mdx).
 - [x] Install [Node.js](https://nodejs.org/en/download/).
 - [x] Download and install the `@dfinity/auth-client` package with the command `npm install @dfinity/auth-client`.
-- [x] Download the following project files from GitHub: https://github.com/dfinity/examples/
+- [x] Download the following project files from GitHub: `git clone https://github.com/dfinity/examples`
 - [x] Chrome or Firefox browser (other browsers also work, but may need a slightly different webpack configuration, see the note on [step 4 below](#step-4-make-the-internet-identity-url-available-in-the-build-process))

 ### Step 1: Navigate into the examples folder for this sample and then generate a new project with `dfx new`: